Aiven-Open/s3-connector-for-apache-kafka/README.md

 # Optional, the default is `value`.
 format.output.fields=key,value,offset,timestamp

+# The option to enable/disable wrapping of plain values into additional JSON object(aka envelope)
+# Optional, the default value is `true`.
+format.output.envelope=true

 # The compression type used for files put on GCS.
 # The supported values are: `gzip`, `snappy`, `zstd`, `none`.
 # Optional, the default is `none`.